java/devrel/README.md

 You can also reach us via java_devrel_grp@oracle.com.

-⚠️ If you believe you have found a security vulnerability, please report it through [Oracle's Security Vulnerability reporting channels](https://www.oracle.com/corporate/security-practices/assurance/vulnerability/reporting.html).
+⚠️ If you believe you have found a security vulnerability, please only report it through [Oracle's Security Vulnerability reporting channels](https://www.oracle.com/corporate/security-practices/assurance/vulnerability/reporting.html).

 -------